Skip to content

 Designing PCB 1

-The first thing I did was open a new KiCad file and import two 4-pin header and two 2-pin header.
-The first four pin header would be for the OLED and the second would be for the buttons.
+The first thing I did was open a new KiCad file and import two 4-pin headers and two 2-pin headers.
+The first four-pin header would be for the OLED and the second would be for the buttons.
 The first 2-pin header would be for the capability of UART communication and the other for power and ground input.
 Here is what the schematic looks like.

 img